CodeYourFuture/gitbot/README.md

 ## What is this?

-Trainees often accidentally create repositories in the CYF GitHub organization.
+Learners often accidentally create repositories in the CYF GitHub organization.
 This leads to lots of excess repos and makes it hard to manage the org.

-A [webhook][github-webhooks] in GitHub is configured to send all relevant events (_"Repository created, deleted, archived, unarchived, publicized, privatized, edited, renamed, or transferred."_) in the CYF org to a [Netlify function][netlify-functions] (in CYF's account).
+A [webhook][github-webhooks] in GitHub is configured to send all relevant events\* in the CYF org to a [Netlify function][netlify-functions] (in CYF's account).

 The function in turn interacts with Slack to post messages notifying organization owners of any new repository, allowing them to review and (if necessary) delete the new repository.

+\* _"Repository created, deleted, archived, unarchived, publicized, privatized, edited, renamed, or transferred."_

 ## Architecture